 The techniques used to create the panels are at the forefront of glass innovation – the cast glass is fused in a kiln, after which the artist hard-carves and polishes the artwork to create diverse textures.
 The modular panels will be illuminated with integrated lighting, which highlights the shapes of the carved glass and heightens the mood of spa.
 An enchanting aspect of glass is that it can create suspended bubbles – as the fluid medium cools in the kiln, it traps air and freezes bubbles within.
 A moment in time is captured within the material, encouraging the sense of time standing still, and inviting the guests to relax in reflection.

 As art consultants for residences, hotels and yachts, we have provided custom art commissions for varied spa projects, working with a range of materials that are suited to the spa environment.
-The properties of glass and ceramic are particularly appropriate for spa art, as their natural qualities are in harmony with the spa's atmosphere, as well as the practical requirements.
+The properties of glass and ceramic are particularly appropriate for art for spas, as their natural qualities are in harmony with the spa's atmosphere, as well as the practical requirements.
 Yet, Artelier always seeks to push the boundaries for what is possible for spa art – there are many artists working with other compelling materials, and we have incorporated these through carefully adapting them to the spa environment.
 With the right expertise, any vision the client has for their spa art can be realised.

 To learn more about Artelier's art consultancy services, and our process for commissioning art more broadly, please visit our Art Consultancy homepage.
 Further examples of our yacht art and residential projects can be found on their dedicated pages: Yacht art and Residential art.